matloff/fastStat/README.md

 ![alt text](UMAPFMNIST.png)

 There are 10 classes, each shown in a different color.
-Here the SNE method (think of it as a nonlinear pca) was applied for dimension reduction, dimension 2 here.
+Here the SNE method (think of it as a nonlinear PCA) was applied for dimension reduction, dimension 2 here.
 There are some isolated points here and there, but almost all the data is separated into 10 "islands."
 Between any 2 islands, there are tons of high-dimensonal curves, say high-degree